cage-challenge/cage-challenge-4/documentation/docs/pages/tutorials/01_Getting_Started/3_Training_Agents.md

 algo.save("results")
 ```

-After the training has occoured you can analyse the results on your prefered platfrom.
+After the training has occurred you can analyse the results on your prefered platfrom.
 To use tensorboard run the following command:

 `tensorboard --logdir logs/`